 Stuffed bolognese pasta bake

 This BBC Good Food magazine cover star caused a stir with readers and social media fans, and for good reason.
 It combines bolognese sauce with a pasta bake, and the results are magic.
 The pasta shells are stuffed with a mascarpone and mozzarella mixture to give the dish a deliciously cheesy element, as every good pasta bake should have.
-The whole family will enjoy this one, too.

 More New Year’s Eve inspiration…